Qard/crsh/README.md

 ### crsh.compile(callback)
 Forces the current block to compile.
 This is called automatically when a new block is constructed with a file_paths list or the watcher is enable and a change has occured.
 When chaining, this is called manually instead.

+### crsh.getUrl()
+Gets a handy url fragment containing the name of the block file and a modification date timestamp for cachebusting.

 ### Crsh.middleware([base_path], blockDefs)
 For each item in blockDefs, constructs a new Crsh instance and exposes it in req.crsh[name].
 Also creates a "crsh_{name}" properties in view locals.